Goldenhill Primary Academy

 - How will the setting prepare and support my child/young person to join the next stage of education and life?

-If a child has a current CAF (Common Assessment Framework), we ensure that all professionals are involved in supporting the transition process.
+If a child has a current Early Help assessment, we ensure that all professionals are involved in supporting the transition process.

 - How are the setting's resources allocated and matched to children's/young people's special educational needs?